ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates if the request has the following input parameters.
    * TSP ID
 2. Validates TSP ID as per the TSP ID generation Policy
-1. In case of Exceptions system triggers relevant error messages
 1. Responds with the required result (Valid/Invalid)
 1. Raises an alert in case of listed exceptions as defined below: